vorSherer/code-201-prework/prework/windows/05_VSCode_Node_GIt_install.md

 1. Type `git config --global user.email 'your email here in single quotes'`.
 1. Type `git config --global user.name 'Your Name In Single Quotes'`.
+1. Type `git config --global core.editor nano`.
+(If you're a fan of `emacs` or `vim`, feel free to use that as your default editor instead of `nano`.)

-Once you are done, type `git config -l` and verify that it has your name and email saved correctly.
+Once you are done, type `git config -l` and verify that it has your name, email, and editor saved correctly.

 ### Wrapping up